MikeyFalk/bookshelf-lab/README.md

 Actual time needed to complete: 30 min
 ****************************************************

-Number and name of feature: #3 create search form
+Number and name of feature: #3 browse feature

 Estimate of time needed to complete: 1 hour

-Start time: 3:50
+Start time: 4:20

-Finish time:4:20
+Finish time: 8:20

-Actual time needed to complete: 30 min
+Actual time needed to complete: 3 hours (took a break for family time)